NC State Extension Publications

 Skip to Diversification

 The devastating effects of a drought may be partially avoided by making multiple plantings (several plantings over several weeks) of one or more crops.
 It is then hoped that at least a few of these plantings will survive and yield during the drought.
-In general, it is a good strategy to have several different crops, i.e., cucumbers, tomatoes, and greens, planted at different times of the season to provide a hedge against adverse weather or market conditions.
+In general, it is a good strategy to have several different crops—for example, cucumbers, tomatoes, and greens—planted at different times of the season to provide a hedge against adverse weather or market conditions.
 As the old adage goes, “don’t put all your eggs in one basket.”
-Some growers choose not to irrigate the spring and fall planted crops, such as cabbage, kale, collards, and lettuce, because they are less prone to drought, but all of these crops would benefit from irrigation.

-Although drought may occur at any time during the year, some crops such as cabbage, kale, collards, turnip greens, lettuce, and spinach are grown during the fall and spring.
-This tends to make these crops less prone to drought problems.
-However, irrigation will also enhance the yield and quality of these crops.
+Although drought may occur at any time during the year, some crops, such as cabbage, kale, collards, turnip greens, lettuce, and spinach, are grown during the fall and spring.
+This tends to make these crops less prone to drought problems, but irrigation will also enhance the yield and quality of these crops.
 As with all crops, the market dictates the price of these crops too.
 For these reasons, you should not choose a crop simply to avoid a drought.
 Choose a crop that makes a profit.
 An investment in irrigation probably will pay off in the long run.

 Mulches